-Officially reserve your space in the class by submitting your $300 non-refundable deposit (plus a $5 processing fee for online payments).
+Officially reserve your space in the class by submitting your $300 non-refundable deposit (online payments also charge a processing fee.)

-You can make a secure online payment through PayPal or by mailing a check or money order to the Office of Admissions, 3800 Hillsborough Street, Raleigh, NC 27607-5298.
+You can make a secure online payment or mail a check or money order to the Office of Admissions, 3800 Hillsborough Street, Raleigh, NC 27607-5298.
 Cash is also accepted.